 What happens in many chronic pain cases is that the nerve endings are misfiring and sending continuous nerve impulses that the brain then experiences as pain.
 This constant misfiring causes the nerves to become tender and inflamed.
 This may happen in a long-standing injury, years after an injury has occurred, or even have an undiagnosed cause.

-Perineural Therapy injects a small amount of glucose water near these inflamed nerves.
+Perineural Therapy injects a small amount of glucose in water near these inflamed nerves.
 The dextrose acts on the nerves to block pain channels (specifically TRPV1).
-This effectively stops the misfiring and reduces inflammation without the use of medication.
+This effectively stops the misfiring and reduces inflammation without the use of medication, providing “soothing” effect.